Ada-Developers-Academy/core-unit-1/while-loops/while-loops.md

 Possible example uses cases:

-* wanting a loop to "skip" in a special case
+* needing to "skip" the rest of a loop body in a special case

 ## Check for Understanding